 adding potato flour slurry to soup

 • At this point your soup should start to thicken even more.
-It’s done and ready to enjoy!
+Make sure to taste it for seasoning and add sea salt if needed.

 stirring soup as it thickens